-Following is a talk I gave this morning at a NAMI San Diego Walk kick-off event.
+Following is a talk I gave six weeks ago at a NAMI San Diego Walk kick-off event.
 Our Walk takes place April 16 ...

 I walk because I am haunted.

 I am haunted by my childhood.
 By the strange looks from family members, from kids in school.
 They knew.
 I knew.
 Even way back then, I wasn’t normal.